Stereographic Multiple-Try Metropolis: Stereographic Multiple-Try Metropolis

-In this section, we present the detailed \emph{stereographic multi-try Metropolis} (SMTM) algorithm, constructed via stereographic projection, and focus on its ergodicity properties.
-The SMTM algorithm integrates the principles of multi-try Metropolis (MTM) and stereographic random-walk Metropolis (SRWM).
+The SMTM algorithm integrates the principles of MTM and SRWM.
 Let $Q_S(\cdot, \cdot)$ denote the proposal distribution on $\mathbb{S}^d$ of SRWM (steps 2--3 of \cref{alg:SPS}), i.e., $Q_S(z, \cdot)$ is the distribution of $\hat{z}$ in the third step of \cref{alg:SPS} when $z$ is given.
 Here we give details of SMTM, which is in \cref{alg:SMTM}.
+Note that \cref{alg:SMTM} requires $N>1$.
+Without loss of generality, we call SRWM in \cref{alg:SPS} a special case of SMTM when $N=1$.
+Similar to \citet[Section 1.2]{Gagnon2023}, we call the weight function $\omega(z,\hat{z})=\pi_S(\hat{z})/\pi_S(z)$ globally-balanced and $\omega(z,\hat{z})=\sqrt{\pi_S(\hat{z})/\pi_S(z)}$ locally-balanced.
+Note that the weight functions defined here differ from those in \cite{Gagnon2023}, as ours are defined on the sphere.